 Continuing Education Information

-Graduates of international or global health programs could go on to work towards earning Doctor of Science, Doctor of Philosophy or Doctor of Public Health degrees.
+Graduates of international or global health programs could go on to work toward earning Doctor of Science, Doctor of Philosophy, or Doctor of Public Health degrees.
 Such programs could prepare students for work in academia or research, and could include subjects of study in areas like epidemiology, nutrition, and health systems.